-Mainly, Give a chance to every employee to share their ideas and solutions to make the decisions.
+So, Mainly, Give a chance to every employee to share their ideas and solutions to make the decisions.

-The ability to understand the questions and solve problems is an important skill.
 A problem exists whenever there is a difference between what is happening and what we want to be happening.

 If your objective is to produce 500 units a day, but only 475 are provided, you have a problem.
 Individuals typically try to reduce the disparity between the actual performance and the objective.